 Program Entry Information

 Applications for program entry are typically due 6 weeks prior to the start of the quarter.
+Fall 2014 applications are due August 1, 2014.
 Acceptance is conditional on successfully passing a criminal background check.
 Acceptance notifications will be issued after August 15th, 2014.
 Candidates from sponsored agencies are given priority consideration for program admission.